csrl23/Chrome-Extension-Project/README.md

 Features:
 -
-  - Single button interaction to randomize hexidecimal color
+  - **Single button** interaction to randomize hexidecimal colors
-  - Copy to clipboard - Allows users to be easily copy the hexidecimal code onto their clipboard for design and/ other projects.
+  - **Copy to clipboard** - Allows users to be easily copy the hexidecimal code onto their clipboard for design and/ other projects.
-  - ColorAPI integration for accurate color information and display.
+  - **ColorAPI** integration for accurate color information and display.
-  - Pure randomizing hexidecimal function to generate many different colors.
+  - **Pure randomizing hexidecimal function** to generate many different colors.

 Technologies Used